BMI-Estimation/main/readme.md

 ## Requirements

 This project was done using Python 3.7.4, however it should work with any Python 3 installation.
-Should there be required packages not supported by the current distrbution of Python, please use Python 3.7.4 as available from [python.org](https://www.python.org/downloads/).
+Should there be required packages not supported by the current distribution of Python, please use Python 3.7.4 as available from [python.org](https://www.python.org/downloads/).

 Please ensure that the default python package installer *pip* has been updated by running the following: